SeaQL/sea-streamer/README.md

 at your option.

-## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Sponsor

+Our [GitHub Sponsor](https://github.com/sponsors/SeaQL) profile is up!
+SeaQL.org is an independent open-source organization run by passionate developers.
+If you enjoy using SeaORM, please star and share our repositories.
+If you feel generous, a small donation will be greatly appreciated, and goes a long way towards sustaining the project.

-SeaStreamer is a community driven project.
-We welcome you to participate, contribute and together help build Rust's future.
+We invite you to participate, contribute and together help build Rust's future.